Chris56974/Pethreon/RIP_PETHREON.md

   1. The contributor has better places to lock up their funds (DeFi).

   2. If the contributor is already committed to donating that much upfront, then they would probably prefer to donate the full amount and pay one fee instead of several.

+So I decided to shift my focus towards building a charity application instead, I really like the idea.

 ### Unipledge?